emaanr/notes/Programming/Python/infodump.md

 ## Functions

-The Python interpreter has a number of functions and types built into it that are always available.
+The Python interpreter has a number of functions and types built into it that are always available:

 - [Python Documentation: Built-Ins](https://docs.python.org/3/library/functions.html)